 5.2.4.
 ADS features that do not allow a user to take manual control of the DDT

 5.2.4.1.
 The ADS shall provide the passenger(s) with means to request to stop the vehicle.

+5.2.4.X If remote supervision and remote monitoring by a remote supervision centre are operated, the ADS shall provide the passenger(s) with means to communicate between the ADS and the remote supervision centre.

 5.2.4.2.
 The ADS vehicle shall provide safety-related information to the passengers.

 5.2.4.3.
 The ADS shall not initiate motion unless the safety risks to the passenger(s) have been mitigated.